digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

    client applications can send calls to their associated peers on the network.

-* **Peers:** A network entity that maintains a Fabric ledger and runs chaincode containers in order to perform read/write operations to the Fabric ledger.
+* **Peers:** A network entity that maintains a Fabric ledger and runs chaincode containers to perform read/write operations to the Fabric ledger.
   Peers are owned and maintained by organizations.

-* **Channels:** A channel is a private blockchain overlay which allows for data isolation and confidentiality.
-A channel-specific Fabric ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel in order to interact with it.
-Members who are not a part of the channel are unable see the transactions or even know that the channel exists.
+* **Channels:** A channel is a private blockchain overlay that allows for data isolation and confidentiality.
+A channel-specific Fabric ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel to interact with it.
+Members who are not a part of the channel are unable to see the transactions or even know that the channel exists.

 * **Ordering Service:** Also known as orderer.
-A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commit.
-The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.
+A defined collective of nodes that orders transactions into a block and then distributes blocks to connected peers for validation and commitment.
+The ordering service exists independently of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network.